 Cinque Terre is well known for its hiking trails, which offer some of the most spectacular views of the Italian coastline.
 Before hiking, you must purchase a Cinque Terre card from any train station.
 The most popular route is to hike the entire Cinque Terre – from Monterosso al Mare to Riomaggiore (or visa versa), which takes approximately five hours (not including the time you spend in each village, of course!).
 You can also hike segments of the full route – such as the trail from Riomaggiore to Manarola.

 Always check for the latest trail information before embarking on a hike.
-Read this post from Walks of Italy for more detailed hiking info.
+Read this Walks of Italy post for more detailed hiking info.
 And prepare yourself – many parts of the trails are very steep!

 Spend an afternoon at one of the Cinque Terre beaches.
 Apart from Corniglia, each village has a “beach-like” area.
 Be sure to pack a quick-drying towel!